 Adam Calus is a professional musician and educator devoted to making people’s lives better through the art of music.
-Adam believes “music has the special ability to make us happier, more confident, inspired, and oftentimes the best version of ourselves.
-Through well-planned, engaging, and relevant education, I aim to help people have these types of experiences through music.”
-For 12 years, Adam has been a music educator in a number of different contexts.
-He has worked as a private teacher in founding his own music lessons business, Make Music Anywhere, he has volunteered as a music teacher for multiple public schools in Boston, and taught as the lead Music Teacher at the music program he revived at Charlestown High School (CHS), a Boston Public School.
-In his time as a public school educator, he was honored with the Berklee Urban Service Award for “enriching the education and artistic development of young musicians.”
-Adam has also been recognized by his state senator for his revival and support of Boston Music Education programming.
+For 13 years, he has been a music educator in a number of different contexts.
+He has worked as a private teacher in founding his own music lesson business, Make Music Anywhere; he has taught music for a number of nonprofits and summer programs, and he taught as the lead music teacher for the music program he revived at Charlestown High School, a Boston Public School.
+In his time as a public school educator, he was honored with the Berklee Urban Service Award for “enriching the education and artistic development of young musicians”.
+He has also been recognized by his state senator for his revival and support of music education programming in the City of Boston.